soteenstudio/bela/CONTRIBUTING.md

 # Contribution Guidelines
-Thank you for your interest in contributing to the project!
+Thank you for your interest in contributing to this project!
-Before you start contributing, make sure you have read the steps to contribute.
+Before you start contributing, make sure you have read the guidelines we have provided.

 ## Steps to contribute
+To understand the cross-project contribution flow, please follow the following step-by-step contribution guide:
 1. **Fork repository**:
     If you want to contribute, you must first fork this project.
 Click the Fork button on the repository page to create a copy of this repository in your GitHub account.